Graphic Justice Discussions 2020 Call for Papers

 in Times of Crisis

-The Graphic Justice Research Alliance (GJRA) is delighted to announce a call for papers for its 2020 annual conference to be hosted by Middlesex University London.
+The Graphic Justice Research Alliance (GJRA) is delighted to announce its 2020 annual conference to be hosted by Middlesex University London.

 The conference will be held online on Tuesday 8 December 2020.
 It promises to be an exciting event; accessible and relevant to scholars, artists, practitioners, policymakers, writers, and the general public alike.
 The GJRA is a multidisciplinary research network exploring the crossover between law and justice and comics of all kinds.